JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

 {% include gallery id="ompl" caption="OMPL structure" %}

-As you can see, some key components of OMPL are:
+As you can see in the diagram above, some key components of OMPL are:
 * **State Space** defines the possible configurations that a robot can have.
 For example:
   * RealVectorStateSpace: represents an Euclidean space
   * SO2StateSpace, SO3StateSpace: represents rotations in 2D and 3D